morgan3d/quadplay/README.md

 [LGPL3](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 You can create closed-source games with it and distribute your games however you want, including commercially.

-If you modify the runtime library, compiler, or emulator, then you must redistribute your changes to those under the LGPL3 with your game as open source.
+If you modify the runtime library, compiler, or emulator, then you must redistribute those changes to those under the LGPL3.

-Portions of the IDE are under different open source licenses (BSD, MIT, and public domain).
+Portions of the IDE are under different, less-restrictive open source licenses (BSD, MIT, and public domain).

+Quadplay automatically adds assets and library licenses to your game's credits screen.
+You don't have to do any work to satisfy attribution clauses from open source liceses.

 All sounds, sprites, and games distributed with quadplay✜ are Creative Commons licensed.
 The copyright and license on each of those is in